 Partnering with the community to assist children, youth and their families in their individual quest for health and wholeness through quality, faithful, professional services.”

 Every Child’s Hope (ECH) was founded on January 20, 1858, by Rev. Louis Nollau as an orphanage for children whose immigrant parents had died from cholera outbreaks.
 Originally, one orphan boy was taken in by a St. Louis church, but that quickly grew to include approximately 50 children.
 Then called the German Protestant Orphan’s Home, many of the children placed in the orphanage were found roaming the streets and sleeping in doorways.

-By the mid-1860s, programs were moved to our current location on St. Charles Rock Road and more than 300 orphans called ECH home.
-Renamed Evangelical Children’s Home in 1945, as the needs of St. Louis youth evolved over the decades, services and programs adapted to meet those ever-changing needs.
+By the mid-1860s, programs were moved to our current location on St. Charles Rock Road, where more than 300 orphans called ECH home.
+Renamed the Evangelical Children’s Home in 1945, services and programs were adapted to meet the ever-changing needs of St. Louis youth.

-Today Every Child’s Hope is no longer an orphanage, but caring for vulnerable children is still at the heart of each program.
+Today, ECH is no longer an orphanage, but caring for vulnerable children is still at the heart of each program.
 More than 200 staff members across St. Louis and Kansas City campuses are dedicated to preventing child abuse, treating emotional trauma and mental health issues, and providing aftercare and follow-up services.
-Each year ECH helps more than 1,400 youth and children find healing and hope that sets them on a path for a brighter future.
+ECH helps more than 1,400 youth each year, offering healing and hope that sets them on a path for a brighter future.

 Through our diverse programs, we strive to strengthen families and encourage all family members to reach their full potential by leading healthy, productive, and self-sufficient lives.
 Our programs include: Residential Treatment, Steppingstone Transitional Living, ECH School, Head Start Early Education Center, Family Solutions for Kids, Outpatient Psychiatric Services, and Foster Care Case Management.

 Agency Quick Facts

-- Evangelical Children’s Home was founded in 1858 by Reverend Louis Nollau as the German Protestant Orphan’s Home.
+- Every Child’s Hope was founded in 1858 by Reverend Louis Nollau as the German Protestant Orphan’s Home.

 - In the fall of 1866, 60 boys and girls moved to the “country,” the current location at 8240 St. Charles Rock Road.
 It was a half-day’s ride from the city by farm wagon.

-- September 18, 1945, The Board voted to rename the German Protestant Orphan’s Home to Evangelical Children’s Home.
-This came following trouble during World War II.
+- On September 18, 1945, the Board voted to rename the German Protestant Orphan’s Home to Evangelical Children’s Home following trouble during World War II.